ParthaAIML/ERA_Assignment_6/README.md

 `The below points are good to have but not mendatory`

-* Have used BN, Dropout,
+* Have used BN, Dropout
 * (Optional) a fully connected layer, have used GAP

 ### Setup